glyyynn/bc-solutions-exercise/README.md

 # bc-solutions-exercise

 BigCommerce mircoservice for comparing product zip codes to customer zip codes.
-Only whitelisted for 'https://www.google.com' and 'https://shaman.com'.
+Currently this is only whitelisted for 'https://www.google.com' and 'https://shaman.com'.

 Only requires a CID - BigCommerce Customer ID value, and a PID - a product ID value.